 A board-certified internist and primary care physician, Dr. Ackerly has published articles in numerous medical journals and has served as Assistant Professor of Physical Medicine and Rehabilitation at Vanderbilt University.

 In addition to his clinical practice, Dr. Ackerly has held senior leadership positions in the government and private sector, most recently as Chief Medical Officer of Privia Health.
-He lives in Northwest Washington, DC with his wife and their 12-year-old black lab.
+He lives in Northwest Washington, DC with his wife and their young son and Labrador retriever.